Ranked choice voting history

 The first Minneapolis municipal election using RCV was on November 6, 2009.

-RCV used for the first time in Minneapolis
+Minneapolis uses RCV used for the first time

 The 2009 Municipal Election on November 6 marked the first time RCV was used in Minneapolis - and in Minnesota.

 Minnesota Election law requires both federal and state certification of all electronic voting systems.
 Because Minneapolis did not have certified equipment to conduct a RCV election, City elections staff had to hand count the election.
 This manual process took 15 days to complete.

 City redesigns the hand-count process

-A one-week session developed the Minneapolis Method of hand counting ballots at the precinct level.
-Using the Minneapolis Method, hand counting a 70,000 voter turnout for 22 offices would take 37 eight-hour shifts with 102 election judges serving as counters and data entry staff.
-This new method would assure seating elected candidates on time.
+During a one-week session, the City developed the Minneapolis Method of hand counting ballots at the precinct level.
+Using the Minneapolis Method, hand counting a 70,000 voter turnout for 22 offices would take us 37 eight-hour shifts with 102 election judges serving as counters and data entry staff.
+This new method assures we can seat elected candidates on time.

 As part of the one-week session, the City:

 - Created a RCV training plan for election judges.

 - Hired an organization to conduct a impartial survey of voters, candidates, and election workers about implementation.